ngx-builders/ngx-pwa-offline/README.md

 So here it is: a RxJS operator catching offline errors for you, so you can use the `async` pipe everywhere!

-There are also other tools for offline management, like guards.
+There are also other tools for offline management, like online status methods and guards.

 ## Getting started